-The revised and implemented Custody & Court Operations Manual (CCOM) 8000 - Inmates with Disabilities states, "Inmates with disabilities will be provided the opportunity to work, both in the Jail and through the Community Work Program Those who accept the opportunity will meet with the CHS ADA Compliance R.N. and ADA Compliance Unit An individualized interactive process will take place to determine the type of assignment and provision of reasonable accommodations as needed to allow the inmate to participate."
+The Expert previously noted that the revised and implemented Custody & Court Operations Manual (CCOM) 8000 - Inmates with Disabilities states, "Inmates with disabilities will be provided the opportunity to work, both in the Jail and through the Community Work Program Those who accept the opportunity will meet with the CHS ADA Compliance R.N. and ADA Compliance Unit An individualized interactive process will take place to determine the type of assignment and provision of reasonable accommodations as needed to allow the inmate to participate."